DebalB/Python_public/steganography_text/README.md

-# Steganography: Hiding an image inside another
+# Steganography for Text: Hiding text messages inside images

 ## What is steganography?